ThePrincipleMan/Chamful/README.md

 # Chamful : An Indian Ludo

 ## Introduction
 Chamful is a popular board game played predominantly in Maharashtra under various different name.
-I created this project to learn WebSockets while also being able to play it with my family, wherever we may be.
+I created this project to learn WebSockets while also being able to play the game with my family, wherever we may be.

 ## Overview